per-gron/emiflake/README.md

 ## When is it appropriate to use `emiflake` ids?

 `emiflake` ids are appropriate when using node.js and when [Boundary Flake](https://github.com/boundary/flake) ids or [Twitter Snowflake](https://github.com/twitter/snowflake) ids would be appropriate.
-The exact details are well documented on their respective GitHub repos.
+The exact details are well documented on their respective READMEs.

 ## Recommended parameters

-To replicate the beavior of Boundary's Flake, use parameters like this:
+To replicate the beavior of [Boundary Flake](https://github.com/boundary/flake), use parameters like this:

 * `machineNumberLength`: 48, and use a MAC address as the machine number.
 * `sequenceNumberLength`: 16
 * `timestampLength`: 64
 * `timestampOffset`: 0

-To do something similar to Twitter's Snowflake, use parameters like this:
+To do something similar to [Twitter Snowflake](https://github.com/twitter/snowflake), use parameters like this:

 * `machineNumberLength`: 10, and use some coordination mechanism to choose the machine number.
 * `sequenceNumberLength`: 12